Uplift Regression: The R Package tools4uplift: Application

 \section{Application}

 In this section, we analyze a publicly available dataset from a marketing campaign \citep{hillstrom2008} using the \proglang{R} Package \pkg{tools4uplift}.
 The data contain records of $64,000$ customers who last purchased a product within twelve months.
 The individuals were randomly assigned to three groups; two groups were targeted by two different e-mail campaigns and one group served as control.
 The treatment assignment was performed in a randomized experiment fashion: a third of the individuals were randomly chosen to receive an e-mail campaign featuring men merchandise, another third were randomly chosen to receive an e-mail campaign featuring women merchandise, and the last third, the control group, did not receive any form of initiative.
 The results were tracked during a period of two weeks following the e-mail campaign.
 Some questions can be answered with an uplift model: What is the incremental response of customers targeted by any of two campaigns?
 Is there a way to optimally select the subset of customers that should be targeted?
 Conversely, Is there a subset of customers that should be removed from future campaigns?
-The historical customer attributes available include \code{recency} which indicates the number of months since the last purchase; \code{history} which is the amount in dollars spent in the past year; two binary variables indicating if the customer purchased \code{men} merchandise or \code{women} merchandise in the past year; the \code{zip\_code} of the customer categorized as urban, suburban or rural; an indicator variable \code{newbie} indicating if the customer is a new customer in the past twelve months; and the \code{channel} from which the customer purchased in the past year, i.e., by phone, web or both.
+The historical customer attributes available include \code{recency} which indicates the number of months since the last purchase; \code{history} which is the amount in dollars spent in the past year; two binary variables indicating if the customer purchased \code{men} merchandise or \code{women} merchandise in the past year; the \code{zip_code} of the customer categorized as urban, suburban or rural; an indicator variable \code{newbie} indicating if the customer is a new customer in the past twelve months; and the \code{channel} from which the customer purchased in the past year, i.e., by phone, web or both.
+For variable selection purposes, we augment the data with iid covariates for which the observations are sampled from a standard Gaussian distribution $\mathcal{N}(0,1)$.
 The treatment allocation variable included in the dataset is \code{segment}.
 In this application, we only focus on the target variable \code{visit} which is a binary variable indicating whether or not the customer visited the website.
 Moreover, to simplify the analysis, we restrict the treatment data to the treatment group \code{treat = 1} that received e-mail on women merchandise, and to the control group \code{treat = 0} that received no e-mail.
-The overall observed uplift for this marketing campaign is $u_{\mathrm{overall}}=4.5\%$.
+The overall observed uplift for this marketing campaign is $4.5\%$.